inwenis/blog/docs/index.md

 ## Me gusta

-I don't have a better palce for this yet so here's a list of links I like:
+I don't have a better place for this yet so here's a list of links I like:
 - [dict in F#](https://krzysztofskowronekblog.hashnode.dev/dictionaries-in-f)